-The 2017 Annual Fuel Committee meeting for the Canadian Fuel Consortia will be held from October 3 to 5, 2017.
+The 2017 Annual Fuel Committee meeting for the Canadian Fuel Consortia will be held from October 3 to 5, 2017 in Montreal, Quebec.

 The Canadian Fuel Consortia allows any airline that flies to a participating airport to join as a member.
 Member airlines share in the net costs of the corporation, which generally equates to a cost savings for the entire membership.
 Rising aviation fuel costs have made effective management and efficient distribution